gvwilson/sensibleadventures/maddy-roo/old.md

 They wrapped around Lasercase and lifted it high.
 Maddy fell to the ground with an "ooph!" as the bot finally let go of her.
 It tugged at the tentacles,
-trying to free itself as it was dragged into the river.
+trying to free itself as it was carried down to the river, then stopped suddenly.
-With a splash and a *gloop* and a few final bubbles, it was gone.
+"Mother?" it said disbelievingly, and then it and the tentacles disappeared into the river.

 Maddy stood up.
 "Well, I didn't see *that* coming,"